Member Biography

 Early Career:

-Enlisted, Captain, Company C, 211th Regiment, Pennsylvania Volunteer Infantry, mustered in September 16, 1864, nine-month service.
-Cowles served under General John Frederick Hartranft (later Pennsylvania Governor) and the Army of the Potomac saw action at Fort Harrison; Dutch Gap; Hatcher’s Run; Jerusalem Plank Road; and the Petersburg campaign; mustered out June 2, 1865, Brevet Major.
+Enlisted, Captain, Company C, 211th Regiment, Pennsylvania Volunteer Infantry, mustered in, September 16, 1864, nine-month service.
+Cowles served under General John Frederick Hartranft (later Pennsylvania Governor) Army of the Potomac, saw action, Fort Harrison, Dutch Gap, Hatcher’s Run, Jerusalem Plank Road, Petersburg campaign; mustered out, June 2, 1865, Brevet Major.

 Pennsylvania Politics: